jduanen/HeadlessRasPi/README.md

 * Connections:
   - `GND`: pin 39 (bottom row, farthest from the edge)
   - `GPIO20`: pin 38 (next to the bottom row, closest to the edge)

+## Information Display Trigger

+In order to trigger the information display when a headless RasPi is running, but not connected to a wired/wireless network, a udev rule can be used to trigger the display when a given USB device is inserted into the RasPi.

+The example in this repo triggers when a specific USB thumb drive is inserted.
+The information display will be triggered once upon insertion of the USB device.

+### Setup

+A udev rule that defines the trigger device and the location of the script must be copied into '/etc/udev/rules.d/' as root.

+To determine the 'idVendor', and 'idProduct' values for the USB device to be used as a trigger, run `lsusb` and locate the device's ID.
+For the device used in the included example in this repo, this is the lsusb
+output:
+**"Bus 001 Device 008: ID 090c:1000 Silicon Motion, Inc. - Taiwan (formerly Feiya Technology Corp.)
+Flash Drive"**

 # Usage